datasektionen/spam/README.md

 spam.froyo.datasektionen.se/api/sendmail

+API keys can be generated in the permission system, pls.
+The key needs to have the permission "send" in the "spam" system.

 Api fields:
 * from: no-reply@datasektionen.se //Who it is from. \*.datasektionen.se or another verified address such as valberedning@d.kth.se
 * to: foo@example.com, bar@example.com //A comma separated list of emails